 Our admiralty and maritime lawyers represent people, and their families, often in Pennsylvania, West Virginia, and Ohio, but also all over the inland waterways and rivers of the U.S., who have been seriously injured or killed in accidents.
 We know how to handle admiralty and maritime lawsuits over towboat and barge accidents, pleasure boat accidents, and passenger and excursion boat accidents.

 Are you a deckhand, mate, pilot, captain, engineer, cook or other crewmember of a towboat?
-Do you work for a company such as ACBL, AEP River Operations, Amherst Madison (formerly Madison Coal and Supply), ARTCO, Bellaire Harbor Service, Blessey Marine Services, Campbell Transportation Company, C & C Marine Maintenance Company, Consol Energy, Consolidation Coal Company, Crounse Corporation, Excell Marine Corporation, Ingram Barge Company, Inland Marine Service, McGinnis Inc., Marquette Transportation Company, Murray Energy, Southern Towing Company, or other towboat and barge operators?
+Do you work for a company such as ACBL, AEP River Operations, Amherst Madison (formerly Madison Coal and Supply), ARTCO, Bellaire Harbor Service, Blessey Marine Services, Campbell Transportation Company, C & C Marine Maintenance Company, Consol Energy, Consolidation Coal Company, Crounse Corporation, Excell Marine Corporation, Ingram Barge Company, Inland Marine Service, McGinnis Inc., Marquette Transportation Company, Murray Energy, Murray American River Towing, Southern Towing Company, or other towboat and barge operators?
 We can help you (and your family) enforce your rights under the Jones Act to bring a negligence claim and under the general maritime law to bring unseaworthiness and maintenance and cure claims.
 You may be entitled to recover lost past wages, lost future earning capacity, past and future medical and rehabilitative expenses, and financial compensation for past and future pain, suffering, disability, disfigurement, and loss of enjoyment of life.

 The National Mariners Association includes G&O attorney Fred Goldsmith on its list of “Approved Legal Assistance for Mariners.”